 b) After a game begins, the decision to halt a game is the responsibility of the umpire.
 If any game is interrupted for any reason (inclement weather, darkness, curfew, etc.) prior to the game being an Official Game, the game will be suspended and completed at a later date.
 The game will be picked up at the point of the suspension and played to completion.

-- Home Team – is listed last on the official schedule.
-The home team shall:
+Home Team: The home team is listed last on the official schedule and shall:

 a) Have its choice of dugouts

 c) Maintain the field condition, placing bases at the proper distance, and return the bases after the game.

 Pre-game warm-ups: If the field on which a game is about to be played is available, the two teams scheduled to play the next game are permitted to use the field for batting practice by alternating the players from each team.
 HOWEVER, all batting practice activities must cease 15 minutes prior to the time the game is scheduled to begin.
 At that time, the home team is permitted to take infield/outfield practice for 5 minutes, followed by the visiting team taking infield/outfield practice for 5 minutes.
 Neither team is permitted to use its infield/outfield practice time for batting practice.

 Clean up: Each team shall be responsible to clean up its own dugout area.